 The Provincial Growth and Development Strategy (2020 - 2025) (approved by the Executive Council on 9 February 2022) and Plan (KZN MTSF 2022-2023) is aligned to the NDP and Revised MTSF 2019-24.
-It incorporates the national and provincial policy imperatives.
+It is further aligned to the principles of the government of National Unity and the draft Medium Term Development Plan and priorities.
+It also incorporates the national and provincial policy imperatives.
 It provides the vision developmental vision for the Province as follows: